amanchoudhri/amanchoudhri.github.io/_posts/2025-07-19-muon-update-proof.md

 \[
 \langle -\nabla_{W} \mathcal{L}, M \rangle = \sum_{i} \Sigma_{ii} D_{ii} = \sum_{i} \sigma_{i} d_{i} = \sigma^T d.
 \]
-We've now reduced the *matrix*-valued inner product objective to a *vector*-valued inner product.
+We've now reduced the *matrix* inner product objective to a *vector* inner product.

 We can also express the \(\mathrm{RMS}\) norm of \(M\) in terms of \(d\).
 Since the entries of \(d\) are the singular values of \(M\) by construction, we have that \[